mthirumalai2905/SQL/problems.md

 ORDER BY department;
 ```

-Sure!
-Here are the queries to create views based on the provided questions:

 1. **Create a view named `hr_employees` that shows the details of employees working in the HR department:**
 ```sql